• Skip to main content

 If you've never had raspberry sauce, you must make this recipe and then drizzle it over every dessert you come into contact with!
 Okay, maybe not every dessert, there are things it won't go well with, but there's very little.

-I recently had lunch at one of my favourite restaurants here in Ottawa, Pure Kitchen, and one of the desserts we ordered was a mini chocolate tart with raspberry sauce.
+I recently had lunch at one of my favourite restaurants and I ordered a mini chocolate tart with raspberry sauce.
 One taste of that raspberry sauce and I was reminded of how much I love it and how easy it is to make.

 Raspberry Sauce Ingredients